TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-backuprestore-pitr.md

 - BYOK/CMK accounts not supported
 - Multiwrite enabled accounts not supported
 - The point-in-time restore process always restores to a new account
-- Existing account can not be converted to use continuous backup
+- Existing account cannot be converted to use continuous backup
 - No Toggling between continuous backup to periodic mode
 - Dataplane RBAC enabled accounts are not supported
-- SynapseLink – Accounts with Synapse link can not be opted in with Continuous Backup
+- SynapseLink – Accounts with Synapse link cannot be opted in with Continuous Backup
 - Cross region restores are not supported
 - Inplace restore not supported
 - The restore window is only 30 days.
 This cannot be changed.